roman-murashov/mpq/README.md

 # mpq
-Unpacking of Diablo 1 mpq files
+The program mpq is used for unpacking Diablo 1 mpq files